Leading Self Managing Teams

 Hire with the Mission in Mind

 In assembling a team, my focus is on finding individuals who bring not just the essential skills, but also a natural fit with the team’s dynamics.
-This fosters long-term synergy and commitment.
-Clearly articulating our mission is key.
+What does it mean though?
+It means you make up a team based on key characteristics.
+Be it skill.
+Be it mindset.
+A good mix always gives diversity of capability.
+Once you get that right, clearly articulating the mission becomes the key.
 It helps gauge how potential team members resonate with and respond to our core objectives.

 Revising Vision and Mission